Virginia governor to propose Juneteenth as state holiday

-RICHMOND, Va.
-(AP) — Virginia Gov. Ralph Northam announced Tuesday that he will propose making Juneteenth — a day that commemorates the end of slavery in the U.S. — an official holiday in a state that was once home to the capital of the Confederacy.
+Virginia Gov. Ralph Northam announced Tuesday that he will propose making Juneteenth — a day that commemorates the end of slavery in the U.S. — an official holiday in a state that was once home to the capital of the Confederacy.

 Juneteenth, which is also called Emancipation Day and Freedom Day, is celebrated annually on June 19.
 Texas first made it a state holiday in 1980.